Eleoper/Ecommerce-Page/README.md

 Eleo created code for header in html
 Eleo created code for sidebar, header, and navigation links for header Eleo created a repository in github for Nora, Bishwas, and Cameron to contribvute to project

+4/11/2024 Notes -
+Eleo added main in html
+Eleo added styles to main
+Eleo added footer in html - added icons, sections, and trademark Eleo added styles for footer in css
+Edded changed styles and added transitions in css for header, sidebar, and footer Eleo added comments inside css